turbaevsky/indicators/doc/PI_DB_TS.md

    generated.
 Untimely units will be listed under the identification banner.

-_Note: Data submittal dates were not recorded before 2001.
+_Note: Data submitter dates were not recorded before 2001.
 As a result, this report will be valid only for reporting periods in the year 2001 or later._

 #### Pedigree Data Review

-The Pedigree Data Report allows individual users and WANO Regional Centers to determine pertinent operating and design basis data about WANO member stations.
+The Pedigree Data Report allows individual users and WANO Regional Centres to determine pertinent operating and design basis data about WANO member stations.

 ##### Page Elements